CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 There are several ways to start a new Do-file.

 - File -> New -> Do-file
+- Click the "Do-file Editor" button in the main window
 - You can enter the command:
 ```
 doedit